MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 9: Configure IRM integration for Exchange Server and SharePoint Server**

-    This step completes the AD RMS migration configuration for Exchange or SharePoint on-premises, which requires deploying the Rights Management connector.
+    This step completes the AD RMS migration configuration for Exchange or SharePoint on-premises, and it requires deploying the Rights Management connector.

 [**PHASE 5: POST MIGRATION TASKS**](migrate-from-ad-rms-phase5.md )

 - **Step 10: Deprovision AD RMS**

-    When you have confirmed that all clients are using Azure Information Protection and no longer accessing the AD RMS servers, you can deprovision your AD RMS deployment.
+    When you have confirmed that all clients are using the Azure Rights Management service and are no longer accessing your AD RMS servers, you can deprovision your AD RMS deployment.

+- **Step 11: Remove onboarding controls**

+    The onboarding controls that you configured during the preparation phase are no longer needed.

-- **Step 11: Re-key your Azure Information Protection tenant key**
+- **Step 12: Re-key your Azure Information Protection tenant key**

     This step is required if you were not running in Cryptographic Mode 2 before the migration, and optional but recommended for all migrations to help safeguard the security of your Azure Information Protection tenant key.